Jean's Bible Study Topics of the New Testament

 1Cor 1-9

-· (91f) Thy kingdom come Ø The called Ø Walking along the narrow way Ø Walking in God’s calling is to fulfill His purpose
+(91f) Thy kingdom come >> The called >> Walking along the narrow way >> Walking in God’s calling is to fulfill His purpose

-· (102b) Faithfulness (Love that does not betray) (Key verse)
+(102b) Faithfulness (Key verse)

-· (208i) Salvation Ø The salvation of God Ø Personal relationship Ø Being the friend of God Ø Having fellowship with God
+(208i) Salvation >> The salvation of God >> Personal relationship >> Being the friend of God >> Having fellowship with God

 1Cor 1-10

-· (44f) Judgment Ø Satan destroyed Ø Transformed Ø Completing the will of God
+(44f) Judgment >> Satan destroyed >> Transformed >> Completing the will of God

-· (138i) Temple Ø Building the temple (with hands) Ø Exhortation Ø Exhorting the people to work together
+(138i) Temple >> Building the temple (with hands) >> Exhortation >> Exhorting the people to work together

 1Cor 1,11-16

-· (9d) Responsible to prevent false doctrine – The Corinthian church was very worldly and hedonistic, and Paul had to harshly rebuke them for their fleshly ways.
-For them to argue with one another about whether they had been baptized in the name of Paul gives the impression just how off the mark they had already become, and the were still the early church.
+(9d) Responsibility >> Prevent disunity within the body of Christ >> Prevent division – The Corinthian church was very worldly and hedonistic, and Paul had to harshly rebuke them for their fleshly ways.
+For them to argue with one another about whether they had been baptized in the name of Paul gives the impression just how off the mark they had become, and they were the early Church, supposedly the most spiritual of all Christians.
 They were basically making up the truth and stationed Paul as the centerpiece of their new religion, but he would have none of it.
-They were not going to make up a religion about him so long as he was still alive and could do something about it.
-The church never did build a religion around Paul throughout the millennia, because he was not exactly an adorable fellow.
-There are some in the church today based on his letters who despise Paul, but that was probably his intension to inhibit people from worshipping him.
-To speak evil against Paul is about as stupid as arguing whether you should have been baptized in his name.
-For someone to not like him is similar to not liking your own father, because that is what he was to the church, and his influence is with us to this day through his writings.
-He probably had the greatest zeal of anyone and loved God with all his heart and the church just about as much, but to build a religion around Paul never happened, because he virtually offended everyone.
-He knew the truth, not only about God, but also about man, that people have a tendency to worship anything that breaths, and especially those who quit breathing.
+They were not going to make up a religion about him so long as he was alive and could do something about it.
+The Church never did build a religion around Paul throughout the millennia, because he was not exactly an adorable fellow.
+There are some in the Church today based on his letters who despise Paul, but it was probably his intension to inhibit people from worshipping him.
+For someone to not like him is similar to not liking his own father, because that is what he was to the Church, and his influence with us today is the same through his writings.
+He probably had the greatest zeal of anyone and loved God with all his heart and loved the Church just as much, but to build a religion around Paul never happened, because he offended everyone.
+He knew the truth, not only about God, but also about man, that people have a tendency to worship anything that breaths, all the more when they quit breathing.

 1Cor 1,17-25

-· (166f) Works of the devil Ø Manifestations of the devil Ø Wisdom of the world Ø Nature Of Man’s Wisdom Ø Man’s wisdom does not know God – The goal of the world is to make God as small as possible, just as astrophysicists have done to His universe with their math wizardry.
-They develop their mathematical formulas that explain the universe prior to the “Big Bang,” saying that all matter was gathered into a single point, small enough to fit on the head of a pin.
-Once they did this to His universe, which is His “star” witness, they believe in their foolish little hearts that in the process they have somehow minimized God.
-The next step is to take that tiny spec, which they call God and throw Him in the wastebasket, but the only thing that plinked inside the trash can was their future.
+(166f) Works of the devil >> Manifestations of the devil >> Wisdom of the world >> Nature of man’s wisdom >> Man’s wisdom does not know God – The goal of the world is to make God as small as possible, like astrophysicists have done to His universe with their math wizardry.
+They developed formulas to explain the universe prior to the “Big Bang”, saying that all matter was gathered into a single point, small enough to fit on the head of a pin, thus minimizing the creation.
+After doing this to His universe, His star witness, they can now take that little dot and throw it in the wastebasket, but the only thing that plinked in the trash can was their future.

 1Cor 1-17,18

-· (149f) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Evangelism Ø Preaching the word to the world Ø The gospel of the kingdom
+(149fa) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Evangelism >> Preaching the word to the world >> The gospel of the kingdom >> Preach the gospel of salvation

 1Cor 1-17

-· (75c) Thy kingdom come Ø Motives of the heart Ø Being motivated to do the will of God – Paul explains his deliberate manner of preaching, not in cleverness of speech that the gospel of Christ might be maligned, but in simplicity of the truth.
-However, there are a lot of cleaver preachers who are doing just that, nullifying the gospel and voiding the cross of Christ.
-Their ministry and their personalities are outweighing the gospel that they are preaching in many instances.
-Paul, however, deliberately made sure not to do this, so that no one could accuse him of ulterior motives.
-He had the sort of personality that people do not have an affinity to worship.
-People are not tempted to worship a person they don’t particularly like.
-The way to get people to not like you is to tell them the truth.
-Tell them even in love and they will still hate you.
-People may not have liked Paul, but they respected him, which is far more important.
+(75c) Thy kingdom come >> Motives of the heart >> Being motivated to do the will of God – Paul explains his deliberate manner of preaching, not in cleverness of speech that the gospel of Christ might be maligned, but in simplicity of truth.
+In contrast, there are many cleaver personalities who are nullifying the gospel and voiding the cross of Christ preaching a false message of salvation.
+Paul deliberately made sure not to do this, so no one could accuse him of ulterior motives.
+He did not have the sort of personality that readily lent itself to idolization, for people are seldom tempted to worship a person they don’t particularly like, and the way to get people to not like you is to tell them the truth.
+Tell them even in love they will still hate you.
+People may not have liked Paul, but they respected him, which is what he needed.

 1Cor 1,18-31

-· (151i) Witness Ø Validity of the Father Ø Witnesses of the father Ø Creation is evidence of God Ø No other source but God can explain the creation – Jesus started with the scribes and Pharisees, who controlled the interpretation of God’s word, and has since nullified the wisdom of the world to the present day.
-There is one obstacle the world will never be able to hurtle, the creation itself, which is not just evidence of God’s existence, but literal, solid proof that He does indeed exist.
-There are no other writings that even come close to explaining God and describing His works throughout the ages.
-The Bible was written long before science was established.
-Science is the world’s alternative to religion and its mouthpiece in condemning the need for faith.
-Science is unwilling to believe anything.
-Rather, its aim is to prove its assertions, and if it can’t, then it discards them.
-So, science looks at the stars and sees no need for a creator, but develops it own theories about its existence.
-The fact that science needs a theory about the origins of the universe speaks volumes about the importance of answering that question.
-Man must have an answer for it.
-We have learned from infants that everything has a cause; hence everything has an origin.
-The nature of that question has been virtually sown into the very fabric of our being.
-God has stuck it in man’s craw and is forcing him to answer it as concisely and definitively as possible.
-Nevertheless, man’s wisdom is leading him astray and causing him to come to all the wrong conclusions.
-Man’s wisdom has not led him to know God, and it never will, because he is in control of it, suggesting he is not nearly as objective as he boasts, suggesting further that man’s wisdom has an agenda to exclude God from his world through his wisdom.
+(151i) Witness >> Validity of the Father >> Witnesses of the father >> Creation is evidence of God >> No other source but God can explain the creation – Jesus rebuked the scribes and Pharisees, who controlled the interpretation of God’s word, and has continued to nullify the wisdom of the world to this present day.
+There is one obstacle the world will never hurtle, the creation itself, which is not just evidence of God, but solid proof that He exists.
+There are no other writings but the Bible that come close to describing Him and His works throughout the ages, written long before science was established.
+Science is the world’s alternative to religion, its mouthpiece to condemn faith.
+Science is unwilling to believe anything; rather, its aim is to prove its assertions.
+Science looks at the stars and by its own creed cannot believe in a creator, but develops it own theories about their existence.
+The fact that man needs a theory about the universe speaks volumes about the importance of understanding its origins.
+Man must have an answer, for he has learned since childhood that everything has a cause.
+It is God's riddle to the unbeliever, and if he doesn't show an interest in solving it, he must concur that he is no higher than the animals.
+Man’s wisdom is leading him to all the wrong conclusions, not led him to know God, and it never will, suggesting that man’s objectivity has an agenda to exclude God from his world.

-· (154d) Witness Ø Validity of the Father Ø God bears witness against the world Ø Witness that the world is godless Ø Witness that the world does not know God
+(154d) Witness >> Validity of the Father >> God bears witness against the world >> Witness that the world is godless >> Witness that the world does not know God

 1Cor 1,18-29

-· (16l) Continuing in sin to avoid the light Ø Pretending God is not here Ø Deny the evidence of God – The world doesn’t understand faith, hence it does not feel the need to believe in God.
-Some people, such as atheists, think God should reveal Himself in order to eliminate the need for faith, but would it change anything?
-No!
-Meanwhile, the church not only believes in God’s existence, but also believes He is a rewarder of those who diligently seek Him.
+(16k) Sin >> Continuing in sin to avoid the light >> Suppressing the truth they cannot deny – The world doesn’t understand faith, hence it does not feel the need to believe in God.
+Some people, such as atheists, think God should reveal Himself in order to eliminate the need for faith, but it wouldn't change anything.
+Meanwhile, the Church not only believes in God’s existence, but also believes He is a rewarder of those who diligently seek Him.
 The world would continue in its disobedience fueled by unbelief, because God does not abide in their hearts.
 Doesn’t God have a right to do what He wants with what is His own?
 There are many good reasons God does not reveal Himself to the world.
-God values faith because He is the very substance of faith.
-God exists, and for this reason so does everything else through God’s faith.
-Therefore, it is necessary that His children also share in the composition of God’s essence, by living and walking by faith.
+Most importantly, God requires faith from man because God is the very substance of faith and man was created in His image.
+God exists, and for that reason so does everything.
+Therefore, it is necessary that His children also share in the composition of God’s essence by believing in Him.
+See also: God's substance is faith; 1Tim 3-8,9; 230h

-· (56c) Paradox Ø Opposites Ø Humble yourself to be chosen of God
+(56c) Paradox >> Opposites >> Humble yourself to be chosen of God

-· (62a) Paradox Ø Anomalies Ø Responding cleverly to your enemies Ø Outwit them – Those who believe in Jesus, find it very easy to do so, and those who don’t find it impossible.
-God has undermined the wisdom of the world through the simplicity of the gospel, through the weakness of Jesus’ flesh, being nailed to a cross by wicked men, who thought they had power over Him, but were merely doing what God had predestined to occur before the foundation of the earth.
+(62a) Paradox >> Anomalies >> Being clever >> Responding with wisdom to your enemies >> Outwit them – God has undermined the wisdom of the world through the simplicity of the gospel, through the weakness of Jesus’ flesh nailed to a cross by wicked men, who thought they had power over Him, but were merely doing what God had predestined to occur before the foundation of the earth.
 This is the foolishness of the world, that they have undermined themselves in the crucifixion of Christ.
 Their judge will one day sentence them to eternal darkness, unless they repent.
-Man thinks He can play checkers with God, but man is too predictable to make it a contest.
+Man thinks He can play chess with God, but man is too predictable to make it a contest.

-· (159m) Works of the devil Ø Essential characteristics Ø Counterfeit Ø Counterfeit God Ø Counterfeit truth
+(159m) Works of the devil >> Essential characteristics >> Counterfeit >> Counterfeit God >> Counterfeit truth

-· (199i) Denying Christ Ø Man chooses his own destiny apart from God Ø Rejecting Christ Ø The world rejects God Ø World rejects God because it does not know Him
+(199i) Denying Christ >> Man chooses his own destiny apart from God >> Rejecting Christ >> The world rejects God >> World rejects God because it does not know Him

-· (202g) Denying Christ Ø Man chooses his own destiny apart from God Ø Running from God Ø Running from the word of God Ø Running from the gospel
+(202g) Denying Christ >> Man chooses his own destiny apart from God >> Running from God >> Running from the word of God >> Running from the gospel

-· (216j) Sovereignty Ø God overrides the will of man Ø God’s will over man Ø God Is Independent Of His Creation Ø You cannot control God’s desire for you Ø man is not in control of his own destiny
+(216j) Sovereignty >> God overrides the will of man >> God’s will over man >> God Is Independent Of His Creation >> You cannot control God’s desire for you >> man is not in control of his own destiny

-· (223f) Kingdom of God Ø The elusive kingdom of heaven Ø Miss God Ø Missing the point Ø Miss the meaning of the truth
+(223f) Kingdom of God >> The elusive Kingdom of Heaven >> Miss God >> Missing the point >> Miss the meaning of the truth

 1Cor 1,18-27